ibm-cloud-docs/EventStreams/messagehub124.md

 If you want a user to be able to be a transactional producer, assign the following:
 * Same access as producer plus
-* Writer role on txnid resource type and transaction ID resource
+* Writer role on transaction ID resource type and transaction ID resource
 * Reader role on group resource type and group ID resource

 If you want a user to be able to be a consumer (no consumer group), assign the following: